chocolatey/choco/docs/generated/CommandsUpgrade.md

        the default feature 'checksumFiles' set to 'True'.
 Available in 0.9.9.9+.

      --allowemptychecksum, --allowemptychecksums, --allow-empty-checksums
-     Allow Empty Checksums - Allow packages to have empty checksums.
+     Allow Empty Checksums - Allow packages to have empty/missing checksums for downloaded resources from non-secure locations (HTTP, FTP).
+Use this switch is not recommended if using sources that download resources from the internet.
 Overrides the default feature 'allowEmptyChecksums' set to 'False'.
 Available in 0.10.0+.

+     --allowemptychecksumsecure, --allowemptychecksumssecure, --allow-empty-checksums-secure
+     Allow Empty Checksums Secure - Allow packages to have empty checksums for downloaded resources from secure locations (HTTPS).
+Overrides the default feature 'allowEmptyChecksumsSecure' set to 'True'.
+Available in 0.10.0+.

      --requirechecksum, --requirechecksums, --require-checksums
-     Require Checksums - Requires packages to have checksums.
-Overrides the default feature 'allowEmptyChecksums' set to 'False'.
-Available in 0.1- 0.0+.
+     Require Checksums - Requires packages to have checksums for downloaded resources (both non-secure and secure).
+Overrides the default feature 'allowEmptyChecksums' set to 'False' and 'allowEmptyChecksumsSecure' set to 'True'.
+Available in 0.10.0+.

      --checksum, --downloadchecksum, --download-checksum=VALUE
      Download Checksum - a user provided checksum for downloaded resources